dyson/dokku-persistent-storage/README.md

 /another/container/path
 ````

-This will result in the following arguments being passed to docker during deploy and docker run:
+The above example will result in the following arguments being passed to docker during deploy and docker run:

 ````
 -v /host/path:/container:path -v /another/container/path